 The procedure on an asylum case is as follows: the application is filed by sending a completed Form I-589 to a USCIS Service Center, where it is processed and then then sent to a local asylum office which sends out a receipt notice, containing the date of receipt and the person’s A number, or alien registration number.
 Once the application is filed, the applicant can remain legally in the US until there has been a final decision on the case.
-The case is then scheduled for an interview with an asylum officer, which currently takes anywhere from two to five years to be scheduled.
-The Asylum Division publishes a monthly bulletin showing the dates on which applications are being scheduled for interview.
+The case is then scheduled for an interview with an asylum officer.
 The applicant can apply for employment authorization five months after the asylum application has been filed, by filing Form I-765 with USCIS.
 This employment authorization can be renewed for as long as the asylum application remains pending.

 The asylum interview is conducted in a non-adversarial manner by an immigration officer with special training in asylum cases.
 The questions can be very broad but will always include what problems, if any, you have experienced in your home country, what kinds of problems have been experienced by other people in a similar situation in your country, and what would happen to you if you returned.
 If the case was filed outside of the one-year deadline, the officer will ask questions about the reasons for the late filing, to determine if there is an exception to the one-year deadline.